Things To Do In Steamboat Springs This Winter (Other than Skiing)

 Rabbit Ears Pass

 What’s that?
 The name sounds suspiciously like a ski trail?
-Well, to be fair, this popular terrain does attract a solid number of Nordic skiers—but fear not, it provides an excellent opportunity for snowshoeing as well.
-The 3.7-mile loop boasts breathtaking views of the Yampa Valley, and the exercise will make you feel like you’ve earned the hot toddy you’ll enjoy later on by the fire.
+Well, to be fair, this popular terrain does attract a solid number of Nordic skiers—but fear not, it provides an excellent opportunity to go snowshoeing and snowmobiling as well.
+When going to snowshoe and snowmobile the 3.7-mile loop boasts breathtaking views of the Yampa Valley, and the exercise will make you feel like you’ve earned the hot toddy you’ll enjoy later on by the fire.
 For more details on what you should bring, check out this resource.

 Hot Air Balloon Ride

 Speaking of Saddleback Ranch, they also offer evening sleigh rides, complete with a dinner package and post-meal roping demonstration.
 If you’ve never ridden a horse-drawn sleigh across a blanket of snow beneath a sky salted with bright stars, now is the time to check this quintessential winter activity off your bucket list.
 Blankets are provided, but it’s a good idea to bundle up anyway—just be sure to dress in layers so you won’t overheat during the indoor portion of the evening.
+The ranch also offers several other activities as well.
+Such as winter horseback rides, snow tubing, sleigh ride dinners, and snowmobiling.
 To learn more about this excursion, visit the ranch’s website here.

 Steamboat Springs Winter Carnival